 * NEEA's Senior Product Manager, Christopher Dymond, made a compelling point (in an NEEA associated discussion forum).
 Heat pump (dehumidification) based dryers run at only warm temperatures, whereas conventional dryers rather "toast" clothes dry --and high temperatures are hell on modern, synthetic content clothing.

 The best (so far) alternative dryer (or prototype dryer) tested out at only one kilowatt-hour(!) in order to dry 8 pounds of regular clothing, whereas my dehumidifier approach requires about 2.6 KWH of input energy.
-(Let's be mindful that both of those KWH figures are optionally retained in the household.)
+(Let's be mindful that the heat from both of those KWH figures can be retained in the household --during winter weather.)

 * While the initial appliance cost is a big issue, the KWH input per load looms larger in the long run.